 Distribution: Throughout Ohio.

-Habitat: Grassy fields, clearing and other areas with little tree cover.
+Habitat: Grassy fields, clearings, and other areas with little tree cover.

 Active: April through September.